YuriLeonel/YuriLeonel/README.md

 ### 🔍 Featured Projects

 - [**Portfolio**](https://github.com/YuriLeonel/my_linktree) — Basic LinkTree!
-Built with React, Typescript and TailwindCSS and deployed on Netlify
+Built with React, TypeScript, and TailwindCSS and deployed on Netlify
 - [**Ecoleta**](https://github.com/YuriLeonel/NLW-Ecoleta) — Project developed in Next Level Week by Rocketseat.
-For this project was used React, React Native, and Typescript as tecnologys and SQLite as Database
+For this project, React, React Native, and TypeScript were used as technologies, and SQLite was used as a Database
 - [**Be The Hero**](https://github.com/YuriLeonel/be-the-hero) — Project developed in Omnistack Week 11 by Rocketseat.
-For this project was used React and NodeJs as tecnologys and SQLite as Database
+For this project, React and Node.js were used as technologies, and SQLite as a Database

 *(More updates coming soon — stay tuned)*

 ---